QTrainerAI & QTurkAI Instructions

 6. QTurkAI Numbers

-QTurkAI Numbers (at qtrainer.ai/qturk-numbers) is the private-lab number-selection workflow.
-It uses the same session structure as QTurkAI, but the setup defines a numeric range and how many numbers should be selected.
+QTurkAI Numbers (at qtrainer.ai/qturk-numbers) is the private-lab number-selection demonstration.
+It uses the same trial structure as QTurkAI, but the setup defines a numeric range and how many numbers should be selected when the session is revealed.

 Starting a Numbers Session